THEME PARK ITINERARIES

 Universal Studios Florida

 Universal Studios is a park that takes you inside some of your favorite movies.
+A bit of planning, prep and tips from people who go all the time will help make your trip the best it can be!

 Information and Preparation